spmarsden/aax2m4b/README.md

 # aax2m4b

 Converts audible aax audio files to m4b format using ffmpeg.
-Before running the script the user must provide their activation bytes which are obtained from Audible.
+Before running the script the user must provide their activation bytes.
 The script accepts command-line options to specify the input file and output file name.

 ## Installation